Cumberland Salem Conservation District

 Phone: (856) 451-2422

-Effective December 7th, 2017, any application submitted to a local Soil Conservation District for erosion and sediment control plan certification must include provisions to mitigate potential soil compaction in accordance with the revised Standards.
+Effective December 7th, 2017, applications submitted to a local Soil Conservation District for erosion and sediment control plan certification may need to include provisions to mitigate potential soil compaction in accordance with the revised Standards.
 Previously certified Soil Erosion and Sediment Control Plans, Plan eligible for recertification and minor revisions are not subject to the adopted amendments.

-The following are a copy of any standards, forms or documents associated with the new soil restoration standards.
+Standards, forms or documents associated with the soil restoration requirements are listed below.